SamSE3/dateParser/2048_Test_Plan.md

 * That there will not be enough time to complete the project given other staff commitments

 #Project Criteria
-Goal
+Goal: To ensure that the 2048 games methods perform according to the rules of the game.

-Success and Failure measured by
-Success will be measured based on the amount of tests that pass combined with their relevance to the core functionality of the program
+Success and Failure measured by: Success will be measured based on the amount of tests that pass combined with their relevance to the core functionality of the program

 #References
 * Using outline as per http://www.wikihow.com/Write-a-Test-Plan